BenMukebo/Personal_Portfolio/README.md

 - Use client-side validation to catch and throw errors in the UI.
 - Build a personal portfolio site.
 - Use local storage to save user input.
+- Add a new project to your portfolio

 ## Built With